codemix/yii2-dockerized/README.md

 issue the second command.
 When done, you can access the new app from [http://localhost:8080](http://localhost:8080).

-If you see an error about write permissions to `web/assets/` or `runtime/` it's because the local file owner id is different from `1000` which is the `www-data` user in the container.
+If you see an error about write permissions to `web/assets/`, `runtime/` or `var/sessions` it's because the local file owner id is different from `1000` which is the `www-data` user inside the container.

 To fix this, run:

 ```
-docker-compose exec chown www-data web/assets runtime
+docker-compose exec chown www-data web/assets runtime var/sessions
 ```

 ## 3.2 Development Session